-SECTION IIn.
-RETINAL MISREGISTRATION (BINOCULAR RETINAL DIPLOPIA)
+SECTION IIN.
+FOVEAL MISREGISTRATION (BINOCULAR CENTRAL DIPLOPIA)

-Retinal disease that causes distortion or displacement of the fovea in one or both eyes-such as subretinal or epiretinal membranes or after retinal detachment involving the macula-can cause binocular diplopia.
-In these cases, binocular retinal misregistration (often manifesting as metamorphopsia, micropsia or macropsia, or foveal ectopia) renders the foveal images in the two eyes too dissimilar to fuse. ^{340,341}.
-When binocular retinal misregistration results in diplopia, central and peripheral fusion are in conflict, described as central-peripheral rivalry. ^{342,343} In this situation, most often the stronger peripheral contribution to motor fusion brings the peripheral retinas into alignment and leaves the fovea of each eye misaligned.
+Retinal disease that causes distortion or displacement of the fovea in one or both eyes-such as subretinal or epiretinal membranes or after retinal detachment involving the macula-can cause binocular central diplopia.
+There are two general mechanisms by which binocular foveal misregistration can cause diplopia.
+In one, distortion manifesting as metamorphopsia, micropsia, or macropsia can render the foveal images in the two eyes too dissimilar to fuse.^{395, 396} In the other, dragging of the fovea in one eye, usually by an epiretinal membrane, puts central and peripheral alignment in conflict.
+This is known as the dragged-fovea diplopia syndrome, described as central-peripheral rivalry.^{397, 398} In this situation, the stronger peripheral contribution to motor fusion usually brings the peripheral retinas into alignment and leaves the foveas of the two eyes misaligned, with central diplopia.